farcasterxyz/docs/docs/auth-kit/client/app/status.md

 # `status`

-Get current status of a Farcaster Connect request.
+Get current status of a Farcaster Auth request.

 Returns the current state of the request, either `'pending'` if the user's Farcaster wallet app has not yet sent back a signature, or `'completed'` once the wallet app has returned a response.